Dubai delivery drivers walk off job in rare protest over pay - NewsBreak

 But he said he also risks his life each day, zipping around Dubai's dangerous roads without accident insurance.

-“We are human,” he said as he mounted his motorbike, returning to the grind in downtown Dubai, where delivery workers rushed in and out of restaurants and apartment towers in the languid Gulf heat.
+“We are human,” he said as he mounted his motorbike, returning to the grind in downtown Dubai after the strike.
 “We are not robots.”

 Comments / 0